-Inherent risk - Valuation of Property, Plant and Equipment
+Inherent Risk - Valuation of Property, Plant and Equipment

-The College's property portfolio totals £12 million as at 31 July 2017, with the major elements of this being in respect of land and buildings.
-Land and buildings are revalued to fair value with a full revaluation taking place at least every five years.
-The last full valuation took place on 31 July 2015.
-In accordance with the College's approved policy and the applicable financial reporting framework, an interim valuation is undertaken in year three of the cycle and is due on 31 July 2018.
+The College's property portfolio totals £25.4 million as at 31 July 2017, with the major elements of this being in respect of land and buildings.
+Land and buildings are revalued to fair value with a full revaluation taking place at least every five years, and were subject to a full revaluation in the previous year.
+In accordance with the College's approved policy and the applicable financial reporting framework, an interim valuation is next due in 2020.

 Given the size of this balance and the fact that a number of assumptions are made in the valuation, we assign a higher inherent risk to property, plant and equipment.
-The College is also anticipating a material capital grant from the SFC to fund backlog capital maintenance identified at the College.
-This expenditure could have implications for the wider impairment consideration of assets being replaced.
+We are aware of significant planned capital expenditure by the College on backlog capital maintenance, following a grant award from the SFC.
+Significant capital additions may result in impairment or disposals of existing assets or infrastructure that has essentially been replaced.
+There are also accounting judgements around the recognition of capital grant income against the timing of the additions, and if they are in line with the purposes provided.

-We do not, however, at the planning stage have any specific concerns over management's approach to property valuations.
+We do not, however, at the planning stage not have any specific concerns over management's approach to property valuations.